tito-arch/BABC-2/content/posts/proton-mail-preview.md

 ### Why pay for Email when I have a free one🤷‍♂️?

 Yeah yeah, that's true since I am a Gmail user myself, but if you value privacy over anything else, Protonmail might be what you need.
-I suggest you watch the video below for better insights into the best Email provider to use between Email and Gmail.
+I suggest you watch the video below for better insights into the best email provider to use between Email and Gmail.

 {{< youtube fcbf6PzVBBc >}}